-Legend has held that the first widely recognized first female serial killer in the United States is Lavinia Fisher, born in 1793, but, the location of her birth, her maiden name, or any information about her childhood, is unknown.
-Historical records do not agree with all of the legend [see Beyond the Legend], but in the end, Fisher was hanged for her crimes.
+Legend has held that the first widely recognized first female serial killer in the United States is Lavinia Fisher, born in 1793, but the location of her birth, her maiden name, or any information about her childhood is unknown.
+Historical records do not agree with all of the legend, but Fisher was hanged for her crimes in the end.

 Though the local authorities began an investigation, there was no evidence that the Fishers were involved.
 This, coupled with their popularity in the town, led to the investigation being dropped.

-Lavinia was a very beautiful and charming woman, adding to her popularity in the community and to the business of the hotel.
+Lavinia was a beautiful and charming woman, adding to her popularity in the community and the hotel’s business.
 However, it would later be learned that she utilized those characteristics to help her husband rob and kill many male travelers.
 And, as more and more men went missing, the rumor mill began to do its work.

-Early the next morning, David Ross was attacked by two men and dragged before a group of men along with Lavinia Fisher.
+Early the following day, David Ross was attacked by two men and dragged before a group of men along with Lavinia Fisher.
 He looked to her for help, but instead, she choked him and smashed his head through a window.
 Somehow, Ross was able to escape and alert authorities.

-At nearly the same time, a man named John Peeples was traveling from Georgia to Charleston and tired from his long trip, stopped at The Six Mile House to see if they had a room.
-He was warmly greeted by the beautiful Lavinia who informed him they didn’t have a room available but invited him in for tea and a meal.
+At nearly the same time, John Peeples traveled from Georgia to Charleston and, tired from his long trip, stopped at The Six Mile House to see if they had a room.
+He was warmly greeted by the beautiful Lavinia, who informed him they didn’t have a room available but invited him in for tea and a meal.

 John didn’t like tea but didn’t want to seem impolite.
 So, instead of refusing it or leaving it untouched, he poured it out when she wasn’t looking.
 Afterward, she showed him to his room.
 He then began to wonder why she had asked him so many questions.
 Why was her husband staring at him all evening?

-Suddenly, he felt uncomfortable with all the information that he had provided and worried if he might become a target for robbery.
-Feeling safer in the chair by the door than in the bed, he dozed until he was awakened by a loud noise.
+Suddenly, he felt uncomfortable with all the information he had provided and worried he might become a target for robbery.
+Feeling safer in the chair by the door than in the bed, he dozed until a loud noise awakened him.
 Looking around, he realized that the bed he should have been sleeping in had disappeared into a deep hole beneath the floor.
-John quickly jumped out the window, got on his horse and fled to authorities in Charleston.
+John quickly jumped out the window, got on his horse, and fled to authorities in Charleston.

 Police then arrested John and Lavinia Fisher, as well as two men they had been operating with.

-The Fishers plead not guilty but were ordered to stay in jail until their trial.
+The Fishers pleaded not guilty but were ordered to stay in jail until their trial.
 In the meantime, their co-conspirators were released on bail.
-At their trial in May, the jury didn’t agree with their innocent plea, found them guilty of multiple robberies and murders, and they were sentenced to hang.
+At their trial in May, the jury didn’t agree with their innocent plea, found them guilty of multiple robberies and murders, and sentenced them to hang.
 However, they were given time to appeal the conviction.

 On the morning of February 18, 1820, the Fishers were taken from the Charleston Jail to be hanged on the gallows behind the building.
 John Fisher went quietly praying with the minister, whom he had asked to read a letter.
 Before a crowd of some 2,000 people, the letter insisted on his innocence and asked for mercy for those who had done him wrong in the judicial process.
-He then began to verbally plead his case before the gathered crowd, but before he was hanged, asked for their forgiveness.
+He then began to verbally plead his case before the gathered crowd, but he asked for their forgiveness before he was hanged.

-Though many sources say that the Fishers were buried in the Unitarian Church Graveyard located between King and Archdale Streets in Charleston, this is highly unlikely.
-There was a Potter’s Field Cemetery next to the jail at the time, where most criminals were buried if their bodies weren’t claimed by family members.
+Though many sources say that the Fishers were buried in the Unitarian Church Graveyard between King and Archdale Streets in Charleston, this is highly unlikely.
+There was a Potter’s Field Cemetery next to the jail at the time, where most criminals were buried if family members didn’t claim their bodies.
 Additionally, church records have been searched, indicating no evidence that she was buried there.
-This tale has likely been perpetuated by tour guides.
+Tour guides have likely perpetuated this tale.

 Beyond the Legend

 Historical records do not indicate that hundreds of remains were found in the Fisher’s basement.
-There were a couple of bodies dug up on the property, but nothing to tie them to the Fishers for sure, and, according to records, they were never charged with murder.
+A couple of bodies were dug up on the property, but nothing to tie them to the Fishers for sure, and, according to records, they were never charged with murder.
 So, while Fisher is claimed to be the first female serial killer in the United States, that distinction likely belongs to Jane Toppan, who confessed to 31 murders in 1901, who was found not guilty by reason of insanity.
 One thing the records do agree on is the fact they robbed many travelers, and highway robbery was still a hanging offense.
-Also called into question is the fact Lavinia wore her wedding dress to her execution, or that she jumped from the scaffold herself.
+Also called into question is whether Lavinia wore her wedding dress to her execution or that she jumped from the scaffold herself.
 Sometimes the legend is more fun to tell, and this one has lived on for a while in Charleston lore.

-The Charleston Courier provided this article in the newspaper on February 22, 1819, about the Fisher’s arrest.
+The Charleston Courier provided this article in the newspaper on February 22, 1819, about Fisher’s arrest.

 The following is a correct list of the members of the gang who were apprehended and committed to prison on Saturday night.
 John Fisher, Lavina Fisher, his wife, Wm.
-Heyward, James M’Elway, Jane Howard and Seth Young.
-It is supposed there are more of them lurking about and is hoped the vigilance of the police and citizens will ferret them out and bring them to justice.
+Heyward, James M’Elway, Jane Howard, and Seth Young.
+It is supposed there are more of them lurking about, and it is hoped the vigilance of the police and citizens will ferret them out and bring them to justice.

 The Ghost of Lavinia Fisher

-It should come as no surprise with a terrible story such as this, that the ghost of Lavinia is said to still roam in Charleston.
-Almost immediately following her death, locals began to report seeing her face floating behind the bars of the window where she was held.
+It should come as no surprise with a terrible story such as this that the ghost of Lavinia is said to still roam in Charleston.
+Almost immediately following her death, locals began to report seeing her face floating behind the window bars where she was held.
 Then, after the Great Earthquake of 1886, people began to report her wandering around in other parts of the neighborhood, as well as the Unitarian Cemetery just a few blocks away.

-When the Jail was constructed in 1802 it consisted of four stories, topped with a two-story octagonal tower.
-Later changes were made to the building including a rear octagonal wing, expansions to the main building and the Romanesque Revival details.
+The Jail was constructed in 1802; it consisted of four stories, topped with a two-story octagonal tower.
+Later changes were made to the building, including an octagonal rear wing, expansions to the main building, and the Romanesque Revival details.
 Unfortunately, the 1886 earthquake badly damaged the tower and the top story of the main building, and these were removed.

-In the 137 years that the building was in operation, it not only served as a jail but also, an asylum, housing a great variety of inmates, including John and Lavinia Fisher.
-In the early part of the 1800s, numerous high-sea pirates were jailed here, and after Denmark Vesey’s planned slave revolt in 1822, hundreds were incarcerated awaiting their trails.
-Vesey, a freed slave, planned an insurrection that called for free blacks to assist hundreds of slaves to kill their owners and temporarily seize the city of Charleston before sailing away to Haiti.
-However, the plot was leaked and hundreds of blacks were arrested in the conspiracy.
+In the 137 years that the building was in operation, it served as a jail and an asylum, housing a great variety of inmates, including John and Lavinia Fisher.
+In the early part of the 1800s, numerous high-sea pirates were jailed here, and after Denmark Vesey’s planned slave revolt in 1822, hundreds were incarcerated, awaiting their trials.
+Vesey, a freed slave, planned an insurrection that called for free blacks to assist hundreds of slaves in killing their owners and temporarily seizing the city of Charleston before sailing away to Haiti.
+However, the plot was leaked, and hundreds of blacks were arrested in the conspiracy.
 In total, 67 men were convicted and 35 hanged, including Denmark Vesey.
 Increased restrictions were afterward placed on slaves and free blacks, including a law that all black seaman be kept at the jail while they were in port.
 During the Civil War, both Confederate and Federal prisoners of war were incarcerated here.

 For others, their experiences have been physical.
 Visitors and employees alike have complained of a choking feeling and shortness of breath while on the main staircase.
-Others report being grabbed, pushed, touched and scratched by unseen forces.
-A tour guide tells a story of feeling a rope wrap around her ankle and a man in the basement had his sunglasses knocked of by a violent, unseen force.
+Others report being grabbed, pushed, touched, and scratched by unseen forces.
+A tour guide tells a story of feeling a rope wrap around her ankle, and a man in the basement had his sunglasses knocked off by a violent, unseen force.

 Other strange happenings also allegedly occur, such as terrible odors that are so bad as to make people feel ill.
 Others report feelings of being watched.
-In the basement, even though the temperatures may be quite warm, visitors have seen their breath come out in a cloud of fog.
+Even though the temperatures may be pretty warm in the basement, visitors have seen their breath come out in a cloud of fog.
 Doors are found open after being closed.

-There are a number of tales that Lavinia also haunts the Unitarian Cemetery, where some sources say she was buried.
-This; however, is very unlikely as there was a Potter’s Field Cemetery next to the jail at the time, where most criminals were buried if their bodies weren’t claimed by family members.
+There are several tales that Lavinia also haunts the Unitarian Cemetery, where some sources say she was buried.
+This, however, is very unlikely as there was a Potter’s Field Cemetery next to the jail at the time, where most criminals were buried if family members didn’t claim their bodies.
 Additionally, church records have been searched, indicating no evidence that she was buried there.
-This tale has likely been perpetuated by tour guides.
+Tour guides have likely perpetuated this tale.

-Update September 2012: The television show Ghost Hunters season premiere featured a visit to the old Charleston Jail, where a skeptical camera operator experienced the scratches first hand, which were visible on camera.
+Update September 2012: The television show Ghost Hunters season premiere featured a visit to the old Charleston Jail.
+A skeptical camera operator experienced the scratches first hand, which were visible on camera.